-11.8.4 Schedule D: Consultant Fees.
-Schedule D shall identify professional services to be performed by independent consultants who are not employees of the Applicant.
-Consultants may include speakers or presenters as well as those advising the Applicant.
+11.8.4 Schedule D: Consultant and Service Contracts.
+Schedule D shall identify professional services to be performed by independent consultants or contractors who are not employees of the Applicant.
+This may include speakers or presenters as well as those advising the Applicant.

-The Applicant shall not use or pay any consultant for services that can be provided by employees of the Applicant, and consultants paid with Perkins Leadership Grant funds shall not derive any portion of their regular salary from other Perkins Act sources.
+The Applicant shall not request consultant or contract fees for any services that can be provided by employees of the Applicant, and consultants paid with Perkins Leadership Grant funds shall not derive any portion of their regular salary from other Perkins Act sources.
+An employee of the Applicant shall not be paid as a consultant or contractor even if the work is done while the employee is on leave or after regular work hours.